When Can an Employee Be Declared Exempt from Overtime Pay?/

 Have Questions?
 Talk to a Florida Overtime Pay Exemption Attorney

-If you have questions about whether you are or are not exempt from receiving overtime wages, contact the Florida overtime pay exemption lawyers at Feldman Williams, PLLC.
+If you have questions about whether you are or are not exempt from receiving overtime wages, contact the Florida overtime pay exemption lawyers at Feldman Legal Group.
 We provide a free assessment of your case.
 If you were unlawfully denied overtime pay because you were misclassified or otherwise incorrectly declared exempt, we will protect your rights.
 Talk to our employment law attorneys today.